 1. Public Administration

 Lots of experience working in numerous changing industries will help you see the big picture as no other age group can.
 This is something that the public sector demands.
 Older workers have the ability to work with people from a range of backgrounds.
 They can mediate and implement government policies in a range of forms.
 According to this report, the median age of workers in the UK Civil Service is 46.

 Having patience and understanding when dealing with patients is half the work in the healthcare system.
 This makes older workers ideal for almost any role, dependent on you having the right skills.
 If you don’t have the skills, it’s never too late to retrain.
 The average age of workers in the NHS workforce is 43 and this is predicted to rise.

 It is no wonder that older workers choose to enter education more than anything else.
 Whether you are working with colleagues or young people, passing on your wealth of experience and knowledge is rewarding and beneficial for all parties.

-The transport sector is a great area for older workers who are looking for a career change.
+The transport sector is a great area for older jobseekers who are looking for a career change.
 Chances are you’ve gained many more years of experience behind the wheel than younger candidates.
 There are many options within the industry, such as driving taxis or private cars, delivery vans or lorries, trains, or even planes.
 There is flexibility around working hours and, in many jobs, employees are able to choose their own hours.